Rakhee06/Kickstart/README.md

 * Rinkby Testnet - a clone of the Ethereum network that allows to deploy and test smart contracts

 ### Link to the deployed Application
+Note : Need a web3 provider injected in the browser and a valid ethereum account to use the application.

 https://kickstart-rakhee.herokuapp.com